 A preliminary course dealing with the theory, adjustment, use and care of surveying instruments.
 Fundamental surveying methods.
-Three hours a week.

 Measurements of lines, angles and differences in elevation.
 Field practice in pacing, taping, surveying of areas, differential leveling.

 Text: Surveying Vol. I. Breed and Hosmer.